slamice/wri/Other stories/Commuter.md

 The announcer was barely audible above the static that suddenly crashed into the car.
 He was now equipped with an English accent, "The next station is Marble Arch".

-A few talkative bunches got off the train, bumbling in a stupor.
+A few talkative bunches got off the train, bumbling in stupors.
 An older balding man stepped on and sat opposite to Samir.
 And they continued on.

 Samir questioned his sanity.
-Maybe he was getting taken back, back to the end of the world, back to having nothing useful.
+Maybe he was getting taken back, back to the end of the world, back to having nothing neccesary.
 He prayed while the sounds of the train nestled into his heart and punched it slowly from the inside, beating it harder and harder.
 And he sat there in silence, wishing his English and biology would improve dramatically.

 Finally getting up, walking between people, between cars.
-He looked at the stupid windows that were too stuck to open but only saw his life speeding by, the blur behind the dirt.
-It's not that people weren't hospitable, they weren't anyway but, they had to _be_ somewhere.
+He looked at the stupid windows that were too stuck to open but only saw his life speeding by, the blur behind the dirty glass.
+It's not that people weren't hospitable.
+They weren't anyway but, they had to be somewhere.

 Every New Yorker, even the latest ones, knew the warning and danger signs to avoid walking between cars were only there for aesthetic and dramatic affect.
-So despite them he walked between the cars and didn't even the hollow thunder echo in the subway tunnel above his own thoughts and confusion.
-Walking into a new car he fumbled out, ignoring a few stares but hitting an older lady.
-"Excuse".
-He said.
+So despite them he walked between the cars and didn't hear the hollow thunder echo in the subway tunnel above his own thoughts and confusion.
+Walking into a new car he steadily walked out, ignoring a few stares.
+Muttering "Excuse" after bumping into an older lady, but she felt tarnished.

 "Do'n leen on me." with an aggressive hiss.

 The possiblity of a conversation leapt off a cliff, and Samir watched it fall as he muddled through this car.
 A slightly heavy smell wafted.

 "New York?"
-He asked the car as the car hushed.
-The air thickened with stares and barely any acknowledgement.
+He asked the car and the car hushed.
+The air thickened with eyes watching him and even more with barely any acknowledgement.
 "New York City?
 Where?"

-A few people laughed, one hiding among the many yelled in a laugh "In America!"
+A few people laughed, but most dismissed him, as he would have.
+He tried this in every car anyway.
+One shook their head, the other glared angrily, one smiled and shrugged.

-They sped down the only direction they knew for hours.
-The train car leapt down its runway in a hurry.
-The train conductor's voice grew harder and harder to understand, not from teh static but from teh pronounciations.
+They sped down the only direction they knew for hours in a hurry practicaly leaping across runway.
+The train conductor's voice grew harder and harder to understand, not from teh static but from teh bronounciations.
 Samir began to give up when it announced "Cowcaddens" and "Ibrox".
 A rhythm formed whenever the doors flew open and closed, while the newly arriving singles and families grew paler and then darker then paler again.
+What was animated just before, smiling faces, laughs, banal chats and even kisses were replaced seconds later when the train massaged all of it out from existence.
+Under the spell.
 The Spanish family remained on the train, and the African American lady remained in the corner, reading a newspaper that materialized out of her bag just a moment ago.

 Eventually the tunnel lights grew lighter again.
-Samir slumped as they flushed down deeper into the earth.
+Samir slumped in his seat as they flushed down deeper into the earth.
 Once they emerged out of a tunnel, the walls were cleaner than any station he'd seen in New York.
 The train receiver twinkled out a few bright sounds, now suspiciously clear, and a low solemn voice pronounced "Valcarca" in an accent.
 The Spanish family got out excitedly and a few small crowds orderly parked themselves on seats and in corners.

 A small jet black haired kid sat next to Samir as his mother stood in front of him.
 The kid held out a flat aluminum papered stick between his fingers. "¿Chicle?" he offered.
 His mom glanced at both of them and smiled.